 Democracy returned in 1974, and a national referendum abolished the monarchy, creating a parliamentary republic.
 Greece rejoined NATO in 1980 and the European Community in 1981, ushering in a period of remarkable and sustained economic growth.
 The country adopted the euro in 2001 and successfully hosted the 2004 Olympic Games in Athens.

 Greek cuisine incorporates fresh ingredients into a variety of local dishes, the traditional Greek diet is very Mediterranean, espousing vegetables, herbs, and grains.
 Being a highly maritime nation, the Greeks incorporate plenty of seafood into their diet, by law, frozen seafood must be marked as such on the menu.
 The country is also a major producer and consumer of lamb; beef, pork, and chicken.
 Olive oil is a staple in Greek cooking, and lemon and tomatoes are common ingredients.
 Bread and wine are always served at the dinner table.

-Though its been more than a decade (1993) after my trip to Greece, reading the updated guide books and web sites that many of the islands have drastically changed, I’m proud to have been there when many of the towns and villages were escapes from the cities, rather than just landing on an island with a city on it, as seems the case today.
-Still, its necessary for progress, but what was unspoiled islands in the Cyclades Aegean Sea is on a path of losing the charm I had experienced, with over development.
-Still, I remember well my days traveling from island to island and exploring new villages and towns at the entrance of each port, Greece by far is a great place for the intrepid traveler like me.
+Though it been more than a decade (1993) after my trip to Greece, reading the updated guide books and web sites that many of the islands have drastically changed, I’m proud to have been there when many of the towns and villages were escapes from the cities, rather than just landing on an island with a city on it, as seems the case today.
+Still, it is necessary for progress, but what was unspoiled islands in the Cyclades Aegean Sea is on a path of losing the charm I had experienced, with over development.
+Still, I remember well my days travelling from island to island and exploring new villages and towns at the entrance of each port, Greece by far is a great place for the intrepid traveller like me.

 The capital and largest city, the birthplace of the modern world and the Olympic Games.
 Its a buzzing city with much to do, however the pollution sometimes overpowers its beauty, hence my escape to the Cyclades Islands.